ejos-ki/ejos-ki/README.md

 ![Banner](./banner.svg)

 # 💫 About Me:
-Computer Science graduate from Bicol University with a strong foundation in front-end web development, software engineering, and problem-solving.
+Computer Science graduate from Bicol University, Philippines with a strong foundation in front-end web development, software engineering, and problem-solving.
 Has hands-on experience in full-stack development and mobile applications through OJT and organizational involvement, with growing skills in backend and mobile development.
 A Civil Service Professional Level passer and DOST-SEI JLSS Scholar, committed to delivering efficient, user-focused solutions through continuous learning and collaboration.

 ---